-Last month, a woman was charged with DUI at the same location where the checkpoint was set up—Davis Avenue at Route 1—for hitting a police car with her Chevrolet Cruze.
+Last month, a woman was charged with DUI where the checkpoint was set up—Davis Avenue at Route 1—for hitting a police car with her Chevrolet Cruze.
 Police said that was not a factor in determining where to have the sobriety checkpoint.

 “The checkpoint was not related to the officer’s vehicle that was struck by the drunk driver,” said Llewellyn.
 “In fact, the checkpoint location was identified weeks earlier.

 HCPD conducts three to four DUI checkpoints annually, said Lllewellyn.
 The last one was planned for the fourth of July weekend but was cancelled due to weather, according to police.
-In March, police said a checkpoint on MD 175 at Columbia Gateway Drive yielded two DUI arrests.
+In March, police said a checkpoint on MD 175 at Columbia Gateway Drive .

 Alcohol was involved in 25 percent of fatal crashes in Howard County in 2011, according to police.